 Middle-aged and older women who are more physically active have significantly lower rates of coronary heart disease (CHD).
 Women who walked briskly for at least 2.5 hours per week saw a 35% lower risk of developing CHD.

-NSAIDS and acetaminophen may increase risk of hearing loss in women
+NSAIDs and acetaminophen may increase the risk of hearing loss in women

 Diet Quality and Physical Functioning

 It is important to maintain physical function as we age.
 They compared those with the healthiest diets with less healthy diets and found the group with better diets were 13% less likely to develop physical impairment.
 Higher intake of fruits and vegetables, and lower intake of sugar-sweetened beverages, trans-fats, and sodium were associated significantly with less physical impairment as they aged.
 The strongest positive relations were found with increased intake of oranges, orange juice, apples, pears, romaine or leaf lettuce, and walnuts.

 GF diets have increased in popularity due to concerns about celiac disease and gluten allergies.
 However, little research has been done to explore how GF diets impact people without celiac disease.
 NHS found that eating foods high in gluten from whole grains can be beneficial to health.
 Men and women with the highest levels of gluten intake had 20% lower risk of developing diabetes, and 15% less risk of developing coronary heart disease.
 Gluten intake did not lead to weight gain in people under age 65.

 Maintaining a Healthy Weight